skramm/spaghetti/docs/spaghetti_manual.md

 You don't even need to provide a callback function, it is always optional: some states can have one while others won't.
 The only constraint is that they must have the same signature.
+In the present case, we assign to the two states the function `cb_func`, and give the argument value:

 ```C++
 	fsm.assignCallback( st_Locked,   cb_func, true );